hashicorp-forge/grove/templates/README.md

 which are provided to speed-up the creation of new Python which provide support for new services.

-If newly created plugins are intended to be public, newly created plugins should be published by their authors to PyPi directly. **The Grove project cannot accept** **pull-requests for the addition of new plugins and connectors into this repository.**
+If newly created plugins are intended to be public, newly created plugins can be published by their authors to PyPi directly.
+Plugins and connectors intended to be contributed back to the Grove project directly - where possible - cannot be created using this Cookiecutter.